Promoting Suicide Awareness and Prevention in the Workplace

 Recent high-profile deaths by suicide have thrust the issue of suicide awareness into the national spotlight.
 But it’s not just celebrities who are at risk.
 People from all walks of life may be having suicidal thoughts and not know where to turn for help.

-The U.S. Centers for Disease Control and Prevention issued a report in June showing that suicide deaths have increased by 30 percent in nearly every state over the past two decades — and across all ages, races, genders and ethnicities.
-Michigan experienced a 33 percent uptick during those years.
+The U.S. Centers for Disease Control and Prevention issued a report last year showing that suicide deaths have increased by 30% in nearly every state over the past two decades — and across all ages, races, genders and ethnicities.
+Michigan experienced a 33% uptick during those years.

 Recognize warning signs